netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 > Keep in mind that this is not supported at this time.
 In this current initial version we only support reordering within a single list.

 - `Droppable`s can only be dropped on by `Draggable`s who share the same `type`.
 This is a simple way of allowing conditional dropping.
 If you do not provide a `type` for the `Droppable` then it will only accept `Draggable`s which also have the default type. `Draggable`s and `Droppable`s both will have their `types` set to `'DEFAULT'` when none is provided.
 There is currently no way to set multiple `types`, or a `type` wildcard that will accept `Draggable`s of multiple any types.
 This could be added if there is a valid use case.
-- Using the `isDropEnabled` prop you can conditionally allow dropping.
+- Using the `isDropDisabled` prop you can conditionally allow dropping.
 This allows you to do arbitrarily complex conditional transitions.
 This will only be considered if the `type` of the `Droppable` matches the `type` of the currently dragging `Draggable`.
-- You can disable dropping on a `Droppable` altogether by always setting `isDropEnabled` to false.
+- You can disable dropping on a `Droppable` altogether by always setting `isDropDisabled` to false.
 You can do this to create a list that is never able to be dropped on, but contains `Draggable`s.
-- Technically you do not need to use `type` and do all of your conditional drop logic with the `isDropEnabled` function.
+- Technically you do not need to use `type` and do all of your conditional drop logic with the `isDropDisabled` function.
 The `type` parameter is a convenient shortcut for a common use case.

 ## `Draggable`